kmalakoff/background/README.md

 # Background on Background.js
 This library was originally based on the following project: https://github.com/infojunkie/JobQueue with the following enhancements:

-1) Allow the caller to provide set up and clean up functions:
+### Allow the caller to provide set up and clean up functions:

-  a) Job without setup and cleanup:
+* Job without setup and cleanup:
 ````
 job_queue = new Background.JobQueue(10) # timeslice of 10ms per iteration
 job_queue.push(